Crescent College: Late 20th - early 21st centuries

-Awards
+Competitions

+In 2011 they won a European Space Agency competition and represented Ireland in Norway, finishing third among teams from fourteen countries, with their satellite in a can.
 In June 2015 Crescent beat 25 other schools in the Irish Science Teachers' Association Junior Science Quiz.
-In 2011 they won a European Space Agency competition and represented Ireland in Norway, finishing third among teams from fourteen countries, with their satellite in a can.

 Sports

 Girls' hockey and boys' rugby are the main sports, though many other contact and noncontact activities are offered.
 The girls have competed in futsal.
 Rugby at Crescent developed from the late 1940s under coach Fr.
 Gerry Guinane, and in that time Crescent had some success in the Munster Schools Senior Cup, constituting one of the big five rugby schools in Munster and seeded in the top 8 schools at Provincial level.
-It has won a number of senior titles since the cup's inception in 1909, winning the Schools Senior Cups on rugby 11 occasions in 1947, 1949, 1951, 1963, 1983, 1986, 1989, 1990, 1994, 2013 and 2014.
+It has won a number of senior titles since the cup's inception in 1909, winning the Schools Senior Cups on rugby 12 occasions in 1947, 1949, 1951, 1963, 1983, 1986, 1989, 1990, 1994, 2013, 2014 and 2022.
 The school is represented nationally at club level by Old Crescent RFC, which is now an open club.